tinyzimmer/btrsync/README.md

 Beyond the native (no CGO*) bindings for working with BTRFS file systems provided in `pkg`, the `btrsync` utility included has the following features:

  * Manage and sync snapshots to local and remote locations
+ * Mirror to compressed files as well as both btrfs and non-btrfs volumes
  * Automatic volume and subvolume discovery for easy config generation
  * Time machine app for browsing local snapshots
- * Recovery of interrupted transfers by natively scanning the btrfs send streams
+ * Recovery of interrupted transfers by natively scanning the btrfs send streams and tracking offsets
  * Mount a btrfs sendfile as an in-memory FUSE filesystem (incremental sendfiles not supported yet)
- * More, but I'm too lazy to document right now

 Btrsync can be run either as a daemon process, cron job, or from the command line.
 It will manage snapshots and their mirrors according to its configuration or command line flags.